nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 # 3. Quick Start

-1. Ensure that you have Java `11` or above installed in your Computer.
+1. Ensure that you have Java `11` or above installed in your computer.

 2. Download the latest `tutoraid.jar` from [here](https://github.com/AY2122S1-CS2103T-W16-3/tp/releases).

 3. Copy the file to the folder you want to use as the _home folder_ for your TutorAid.

+4. You can then launch TutorAid on your computer in 2 different ways:

-4. Double-click the file to start the app.
+* Launch by doing a double-click: Double-click the `tutoraid.jar` to start the app.
 An application window similar to the one below should appear in a few seconds.
-Note how the app contains some sample data.<br><br>
+Note how the app contains some sample data as shown in the image below:

+* Launch using Terminal:
+1. Find the _Terminal_ application in your computer and open it.
+1. In the terminal, first navigate to the _home folder_ that contains `tutoraid.jar`.
+   e.g. If you had added `tutoraid.jar` to a folder labeled _TutorAid_ in your _Desktop_, you can use the command `cd Desktop/TutorAid` to navigate to the folder.
+You can then use the `ls` command and check if `tutoraid.jar` appears in the list, to confirm that you are in the right folder.
+1. Lastly, key in the following command to launch `tutoraid.jar`: `java -jar tutoraid.jar`.
+An application window similar to the one below should appear in a few seconds.
+Note how the app contains some sample data as shown in the image below: <br><br>
    ![Ui](images/Ui.png)

+> :bulb: If you are using the second approach, it is recommended to store `tutoraid.jar` in a folder in your _Desktop_ so that it is easier to navigate to it every time you need to launch TutorAid!

 5. If this is your first time using TutorAid, we highly encourage you to check out our [Beginner's Tutorial](#4-beginners-tutorial) so that you can practise using some of the commands and familiarise yourself with the app!